Kokomi-Zeng/COMP3019J_Web-Project/README.md

 # COMP3019J_Web-Project

+## Team Member

+- Zhang Ziyi    21207272
+- Zeng Lingyue    21207269
+- Yuan Shiyang    21207285

-## Product Ranking Website
+## Product Ranking Website Description

-The website allows registered sellers to upload a catalogue of products, complete with descriptions, images, and prices.
-It also permits registered buyers to view products, leave both positive and negative feedback, rate the products via a visual indicator such as stars, and provide textual comments.
-Furthermore, unregistered users can view top-rated products and observe feedback from the top-5 positive comments as well as the lowest-5 negative comments.
+The website is a product ranking website using Flask, Mysql, Ajax, Html, Css, Javascript.

+- For registered sellers, the seller can change his/her personal information, view his/her own products, view product information, search for his/her own products, modify product information, view ratings of his/her own products, and upload a catalogue of products, including full descriptions, pictures and prices.

+- For registered buyers, the buyer can change his/her personal information, view the products he/she has purchased, view all product information, search for all products, view all ratings for the product, rate a product (including star rating and text), purchase products, fund his/her account, and view the balance of his/her account.

+- For unregistered users, he/she can login, register, view the top 10 rated products, observe feedback from the top 5 positive and bottom 5 negative reviews.

 ## Additional Configuration